iwsjanine/github-slideshow/2019-09-27-Add-Individual---Driver---Involved-Party.md

 ---
 # Add driver, involved and non-involved, individual / passenger

-The forms for adding involved and non-involved parties during FNOL are mostly the same and with only a few different fields.
-Individuals include the varied participants and involved parties in a claim such as:
+The forms for adding involved and non-involved parties during FNOL are similar  with only a few different fields.
+Individuals (as opposed to organizations) in a claim include:

 * Drivers of vehicles involved in accidents (individuals only).

-* Passengers of vehicles involved in accidents that may eventually become claimants with exposures associated to them (individuals only).
+* Passengers of vehicles involved in accidents with associated exposures (individuals only).

-* Pedestrians or bicyclists who are injured or have damaged property, such as a bicycle, (individuals only).
+* Pedestrians or bicyclists who are injured and/or have damaged property, such as a bicycle, (individuals only).

 * Witnesses that may have observed accidents, but did not incur any injury or loss (non-involved parties, individuals only).